rstein66/rstein66.github.io/_projects/udl-rest-lesson.md

 - Recognize that rest is an act of resistance for Black people.

 <div class="footnote"><a name="exhibition-footnote"><sup>[1]</sup></a> The exhibition was curated by the Center for Black Visual Culture at New York University.
-It focused on how Black people’s “rest is resistance.”
+It focused on how Black people's “rest is resistance.”
 It ran from September to October 2023.
 In this imagined lesson plan, the exhibition is current.</div>

 ### Materials